My St Pauls Community Photography Project 2018 - 19

 In Autumn 2018 to Spring 2019 with a grant from the Ogden Trust we ran pinhole photography, solargraph camera and Camera Obscura workshops with 4 local Primary schools; Cabot, Evergreen, Easton, and Glenfrome, followed by a celebratory event where we displayed their work.

-Starting in Jan 2020 we are now leading 10 further workshops funded by the Royal Society of Chemistry, concentrating on chemical processes in the darkroom and cyanotypes, working with local schools, Cabot, Evergreen, Glenfrome, St Werburghs and St Barnabus.
+From Jan to March 2020 we led 9 further workshops funded by the Royal Society of Chemistry, concentrating on chemical processes in the darkroom and cyanotypes, working with local schools, Cabot, Evergreen, Glenfrome, St Werburghs and St Barnabus.
+Unfortunately these workshops came to a sudden conclusion with the arrival of Covid-19.

-This project aims to bring photographers together with an inspiring and informative programme of talks, exhibitions and workshops from Autumn 2018 to Spring 2019 including:
+This project brought photographers together with an inspiring and informative programme of talks, exhibitions and workshops from Nov 2018 to March 2020 including:

-A series of free Lunchtime Lectures at Bristol Central Library including Kurdish Iraqi photojournalist Bnar Sardar presenting her work, (pictured) - for forthcoming lectures see our Events and Courses section.
+A series of free Lunchtime Lectures at Bristol Central Library including Kurdish Iraqi photojournalist Bnar Sardar presenting her work (pictured)

-My Bristol, exhibition of photos by Refugees and Asylum Seekers was part of Bristol Refugee Festival in summer 2019.
+My Bristol, exhibition of photos by Refugees and Asylum Seekers, held at City Hall as part of Bristol Refugee Festival, Summer 2019.

-Participation in Bristol Open Doors with 3 days of free cyanotype, photogram, and pinhole photography workshops at the Darkrooms,
+Participation in Bristol Open Doors, Sept 2019, with 3 days of free cyanotype, photogram, and pinhole photography workshops at the Darkrooms,

 Exhibition of Garfield McKenzie's portraits, The Pioneers; the Windrush Generation in Bristol, for Black History Month, Oct 2019,

-New Tricks with Old Cameras - a pilot workshop experimenting with vintage and antique cameras,
+New Tricks with Old Cameras - a pilot workshop experimenting with vintage and antique cameras in Nov 2019,

-Photo-Social is supported by the Big Lottery Community Fund.
+Photo-Social was supported by the Big Lottery Community Fund.

 Over 50's Inner City Photographers

 The Inner City Photographers group formed in Feb 2019 to apply for funding to set up a new creative photography programme for Over 50's in Bristol, as a direct result of interest generated working with older people during our My St Pauls project.

-We kicked off with workshops over summer 2019 in the Wet Plate Collodion process and Pinhole Photography for Summer Solstice, then we invited participants to a free 5-week black and white photography course at the Darkrooms, followed by 2 Supported Darkroom Sessions.
+We kicked off with workshops over summer 2019 in the Wet Plate Collodion process and Pinhole Photography for Summer Solstice, then we invited participants to a free 5-week black and white photography course at the Darkrooms, followed by 2 Supported Darkroom Sessions and a special Exhibition Printing Workshop.

-This initiative is supported by Bristol Ageing Better.
+This initiative was supported by Bristol Ageing Better.